T-KibCode/Milestone-Project-2/README.md

   This project was built on the Gitpod IDE using the Code Institute template found here:<br>https://github.com/Code-Institute-Org/gitpod-full-template

+  I have attempted to deploy this project to github pages, but unfortuntely, it has not been recognised with the Jeykll system built into Github pages and therefore will not deploy.

+  However if the folling script is run "Run Python script python3 -m http.server" in order to see a preview of the project, you will be able to access the game in its current form.

  #### Automated Testing
   I did not have the expertise to use a unit-testing framework such as Jasmine or Jest.

+#### Main takeaways

+In performing this project I have realised that a strong system in the intial concept phase is needed to bring all idea's to fruition in a reasonable time frame and capacity. with that being said, I am now looking ahead to the next project in order to plan and deliver my wireframes for the project this week so I can start to implement the knowledge of studying python for backend use as soon as possible prior to the April 28th project deadline.

+This has been a harsh lesson for me to learn in this course, but balancing both the expected delivery of this project and the increasing workload/knowledge base nessercary to be a fullstack developer has really hit home during this process, and irrespective of personal commitments, I hope to look back on this project as a catiounary tale to my futureself about planning, due dilligence, and ensuring that following systematic steps in the future, will allow me to show the nesscary skills that are needed/expected in this industry.

+#### Specal Thanks

+I would like to thank my Tutor Mohamed for allowing an extension on my work due to a technical issue with Github in my repository, and allowing me the time to go back and recreate my work which I had lost in this instance whilst balancing some personal affairs in the process.

+I would also like to thank my Mentor/Alumni from Code Institute Ronan as he made it clear to me, just how integral a great Readme file can be to code enviroment for anyone who comes afterwards to take a look to examine the work and how when working in a group setting, this key piece of documentation can be the strong foundation for a team in a wider enviroment.